For council tax purpose, a person is a student if they are:

 Students in student accommodation

 It is your responsibility to tell us if you live in a student property and also to provide your student proof and copy of your tenancy agreement.
-If you fail to provide your proof, you will be sent a bill with a full charge on it.
+If you fail to provide your proof, you or your landlord (in the case of a House of Multiple Occupancy property) will be sent a bill with a full charge on it.

 You can register as a student at your accommodation by completing the moving into new address (for students) form.
 You can upload your student proof and copy of your tenancy and also register to vote at your student property all on the same form.